Coding-Cuddles/roman-numerals-python-kata/README.md

   design of your algorithm.
 * Consider whether it's more beneficial to devise an algorithm before embarking on TDD, especially if you don't already know one.
-* If you do knows an algorithm, evaluate if it can be implemented using strict TDD principles.
+* If you do know an algorithm, evaluate if it can be implemented using strict TDD principles.

 ## Usage